 The Employer shall ensure that an employee's workload is not unsafe as a result of employee absence(s).
-Employees may refer safety related workload concerns to the Occupational Health and Safety Committee for investigation under Article 22.3 (Occupational Health and Safety Committee).
+Employees may refer occupational health and safety related workload concerns to the Joint Occupational Health and Safety Committee for investigation under Article 22.3 (Joint Occupational Health and Safety Committee), through the appropriate Employer reporting process.